20. What's Wrong with NLP?

 And having said all that, it is only fair to point out that it is notoriously difficult to provide exact definitions in the context of "soft skills".

-Despite its emphasise on using "systemic thinking" and dealing with "the whole person", different "schools" have grown up within the NLP community which have become overly focused on one particular type of approach to using NLP.
+Although considerable emphasis is put on using "systemic thinking" and dealing with "the whole person", different "schools" have grown up within the NLP community which have become overly focused on one particular type of approach to using NLP.

 As Wyatt Woodsmall describes it, the three main schools can be distinguished from each other,Thus: